yumium/tech_notes/C++/A gentle introduction to C++.md

 - `#include "file"` searches first from currrent directory before going into standard system directories
 - `#include <file>` only searches through standard system directories

-Include chains: If C.h includes B.h includes A.h,
+Include chains: If C.h includes B.h includes A.h, then compiler first processes A.h, then B.h (pasting the processed A.h in), then C.h